Abby Dowse Strips Down For ‘Bath Time,’ Exposing Perky Derriere

 “Can I scrub your back please and towel you down,” asked one follower.

-The blonde beauty has not yet responded to the comments.
+The blond beauty has not yet responded to the comments.

-This isn’t the first time Abby has shown off her unbelievable body on social media.
+This isn’t the first time that Abby has shown off her unbelievable body on social media.
 In fact, a majority of her Instagram photos consist of her wearing racy outfits.
 On Tuesday, the radiant model posted a photo of herself posing in a lacy black bra and matching underwear.
 She also wore a garter belt, giving her added sex appeal.
 The NSFW photo has been liked more than 32,000 times.

 To see more of Abby, be sure to follow her Instagram account.